Skip to main content

 Tool Discrimination

 What exactly is the tool itself?
-Tools can be defined as1:
+Tools are defined by Merriam-Webster as:

 a: something (such as an instrument or apparatus) used in performing an operation or necessary in the practice of a vocation or profession. a scholar's books are his tools